geziangfinn/easyPlace/README.md

 Reimplementation of Abacus is applied for internal std cell legalization.

-Independent set matching and local reordering are applied for internal detailed placement.
+Independent set matching, local reordering and global swap are applied for internal detailed placement.

 # How to Build
 To build, go to the root directory.